 Let’s face it, information rules the Information Superhighway we call the Internet.
 If it weren’t for worthwhile information, formulated opinions, and reviews the Internet would not be as popular as it is today.
-For all intensive purposes in terms of web site design, search engine optimization, and search engine promotion, information is the equivalent to content.
+For all intents and purposes in terms of web site design, search engine optimization, and search engine promotion, information is the equivalent to content.
 There is good content and then there is bad content.
 Bad content, in my opinion, is content that serves no purpose, has no goal, and doesn’t inform anyone reading it about any general or specific topic.
 Bad content exists to entice search engines to produce results that favor the web site that contains the bad content as opposed to enticing web surfers to read the content.
 Good content serves a purpose, has a goal, and is worth the time it takes to read it.
 The Internet, web sites, web surfers, web developers, and search engine optimizers and promoters should all be focused on creating good content that benefits everyone.

 Creating good content has quickly become a way to provide useful information to web surfers.
 Creating content has also become a way to optimize and promote web sites.
 Back when the World Wide Web was first taking off, web developers would often place a series of keywords at the bottom of pages they created so that search engine spiders would pick up those keywords and index them accordingly.
 This would help webmasters and web developers promote their content by helping augment the unusual searching habits of web surfers.
 However, this series of keywords was unintelligible and never meant to be read by a person.
 Keyword stuffing (as it is sometimes called) quickly became a means of flooding search engines with useless information to attain higher rankings.
 This method of optimization is now considered spam, partly because of the need to hide these keywords by making them the same color as the background of the web page they are on.
 This method, once deemed as spammed, forced a lot of web sites to stop using keyword stuffing for fear of being banned by search engines.
 I admit, keyword stuffing is still used today (sometimes quite successfully) but, in my opinion, it was never and still isn’t a good way to design web sites.